Massacres In Africa (And Floods In My Southern Highlands)

 I am poised, this week, to move into a house in the Tri-Cities of Northeast Tennessee in a neighborhood that was flooded at the end of last week.
 Our house survived, but we have work to do.
 Can we move our big furniture in this week as scheduled?
 It certainly is an interesting time to move to a community that dates back to the American Revolution.

 What we have here is a painful two-part post — with one truly American story and the other global.
-But the basic question is the same in both: Why does important news in some locations receive little or no ink (that’s a metaphor) while news of a similar kind gets wall-to-wall coverage in elite media?
+But the basic question is the same in both: Why does important news in some locations receive little or no ink (that’s a metaphor), while news of a similar kind gets wall-to-wall coverage in elite media?

 The key word there was “location,” as in the old real-estate mantra — “location, location, location.”

 There is a Facebook page called the “Burnsville Hub.”
 Right now, it is one digital doorway — there are many others linked to isolated, wounded communities — into the lives of people stranded up the back roads of the Blue Ridge Mountains (and the Smokies).
-It is a never-ending stream of posts from people basically saying: “Has anyone been up 197 (insert name of two-late road)?
+It is a never-ending stream of posts from people basically saying: “Has anyone been up 197 (insert name of two-lane road)?
 Can I reach my grandparents (insert proper word for friend of loved one) yet?
 I have not heard from them since Thursday night.
 My grandfather is on medications that he requires every day.
 What can I do to find them?”

 In many cases the only way into these locations is by helicopter.
 Young people in ATVs may have a chance to get through.
 Many people are hiking out to relay news of who is alive, who is safe, who is in danger.